stevenmaguire/stevenmaguire.github.io/_drafts/ten-cent-website.md

 Since I harvested a general plan and vision from the previous steps it was easy to scroll through the options and zero in on a design that I wanted to start with.
 I fired off a `jekyll new footballcroptop.com` into my terminal and started building.

-I wasn't sure about the exact format of the data I would get from ShareASale, because I hadn't applied yet, and I did have some basic ideas about the various pages and product information I wanted to offer so I started roughing in pages with dummy data.
+I wasn't sure about the exact format of the data I would get from ShareASale (because I hadn't applied yet) and I did have some basic ideas about the various pages and product information I wanted to offer so I started roughing in pages with dummy data.
 I created:

 - Product List (Category) Page
 - Product Detail Page